choria-legacy/mcollective-puppet-agent/README.md

 These are the defaults, adjust to taste.

+If `plugin.puppet.command` is not set, it will try the following in order
+- Check if `puppet` is findable via the PATH environment variable
+- Use default `puppet-agent` package location if the binary exists
+  - On Windows: `C:/Program Files/Puppet Labs/Puppet/bin/puppet.bat`
+  - Everywhere else: `/opt/puppetlabs/bin/puppet`

+> **Warning**: If Puppet is not on the PATH and you are not using the `puppet-agent` package provided by Puppet, this can result in running a binary placed by any user on that system.
+In that case ensure `plugin.puppet.command` is configured.

 The agent allows managing of any resource via the Puppet RAL.
 By default it refuses to manage a resource also managed by Puppet which could create conflicting state.
 If you do wish to allow any resources to be managed set this to true: